efene/efene.github.io/_sources/language-introduction.txt

 an expression that we can add to a case clause to do additional checks on the arguments of a case clause.

-In this case we are chacking that A is equal to B, but the guard can be much more complex.
+In this case we are checking that A is equal to B, but the guard can be much more complex.

 One more thing..., those guards look a lot like if statements on other languages,